Roman Concrete: The Enduring Legacy of an Ancient Technology

 Was Roman concrete better than modern concrete?

-Actually it has been argued that the concrete used by the Romans was of better quality than the concrete in use today.
-Recent research from US and Italian scientists has shown that the concrete used to make Roman harbors in the Mediterranean was more resistant than modern concrete (known as Portland cement).
+It has actually been argued that the concrete used by the Romans was of better quality than the concrete in use today.
+Recent research by US and Italian scientists has shown that the concrete used to make Roman harbours in the Mediterranean was more resistant than modern concrete (known as Portland cement).

 The production process was dramatically different.
-Portland cement is made by heating clays and limestone at high temperatures (various additives are also added) while the Romans used volcanic ash and a much smaller amount of lime heated at lower temperatures than modern methods.
+Portland cement is made by heating clays and limestone at high temperatures (various additives are also included), whereas the Romans used volcanic ash and a much smaller amount of lime, heated at lower temperatures than modern methods.

-For example, Roman harbors remain intact today after 2,000 years of waves breaking on the harbors' breakwaters whereas Portland concrete begins to erode in less than 50 years of sea battering.
-The concrete from ancient Rome also had bending properties that Portland concrete does not have due to its lime and volcanic ash, which explains why it does not crack after a few decades.
+For example, Roman harbours remain intact today after 2,000 years of waves breaking on their breakwaters, whereas Portland concrete begins to erode in less than 50 years of sea battering.
+The concrete from ancient Rome also possessed flexible properties that Portland concrete does not have, due to its lime and volcanic ash — which explains why it does not crack after a few decades.

 Incredible facts about Roman concrete